theKianoush/CarRentalDatabaseProject/README.md

 Uses Apache to access the PHP/HTMLl doc through web browser

 The website itself allows you to
-- viwq all the cars or customers in the database
+- view all the cars or customers in the database
 - add a new car or customer to the database

 --------------------------------------------------------------------